 do nothing and deal with the headache when it happens

 As Project Manager, it’s your responsibility to present these options to your Sponsor and let him or her choose.
 They may or may not choose to do any of these based on their risk appetite.
 The point being that at least they got the choice, not a nasty surprise.

 Whilst this may be a simple example, I've seen projects ignore the basics and it always comes back to bite.
-Proper Risk Mitigation is one of the key pillars of successful Project Management – get managing yours properly today!Posted almost 3 years ago
+Proper Risk Mitigation is one of the key pillars of successful Project Management – get managing yours properly today!Posted about 3 years ago